A Guide to the Best 2022 Benefits for Veterans in Arkansas

 Take advantage of a FREE VA Claim Discovery Call with an experienced Team Member.
 Learn what you’ve been missing so you can FINALLY get the disability rating and compensation you’ve earned for your service.

-The Arkansas Department of Veterans’ Affairs (ADVA) administers many of the veterans programs and benefits in Arkansas.
-This is a great place to learn about your state and national benefits, or get help with claims and applications.
+The Arkansas Department of Veterans Affairs (ADVA) administers many of the state’s veterans programs and benefits.
+This is a great place to learn about your state and national benefits or get help with claims and applications.

-Read on for the ultimate guide to top service member and veteran benefits in Arkansas for 2022!
+Read on for the ultimate guide to Arkansas veteran and Arkansas disabled veteran benefits!

 Are There Special Tax Exemptions For Arkansas Disabled Veterans?

 Yes!
-The state offers tax breaks for Arkansas disabled veterans and their families.
+Arkansas disabled veteran benefits include tax breaks for disabled veterans and their families.

 Homestead and Personal Property Tax Exemption

-Arkansas disabled veterans who have been awarded special monthly compensation by the Department of Veterans Affairs for the loss of (or the loss of use of) one or more limbs, total blindness in one or both eyes, or service-connected 100% total and permanent disability are exempt from payment of all state taxes on the homestead and personal property owned by the disabled veteran.
+Arkansas disabled veterans who have been awarded special monthly compensation (SMC) by the Department of Veterans Affairs for the loss of (or the loss of use of) one or more limbs, total blindness in one or both eyes, or a service-connected 100% total and permanent disability, are exempt from payment of all state taxes on the homestead and personal property owned by the disabled veteran.

 In all cases, annual recertification of continued entitlement by the VA is required (AR Code 26-3-306 et. seq.).